Pixel 3, new Chromecast, Pixel Slate, Home Hub and more: Everything we expect from the Google event today

-There's a big Google hardware event coming this Tuesday, and it won't just be about phones.
+There's a big Google hardware event later today, and it won't just be about phones.

 Google's yearly hardware event has become a showcase for a lot of new products, from Pixel 3 phones to Chromecasts to the new Pixel Slate.
 October is almost here, and this is what we expect to see.
 CNET will be there, and this is what we think will show up -- including the most-leaked new phone ever.